MPL 50x25x12 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-Additionally, miniscule components of these magnets can hinder the diagnostic process when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these products are able to hinder the diagnostic process after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.